 2. Echo Point Park

 Tucked away under the Roseville Bridge is this great swimming spot on the lower level of Echo Point Park.
-It’s a bit rocky to get down there, but there are less people to share the water with.
+It’s a bit rocky to get down there, but there are fewer people to share the water with.

 Where: Echo Point Park, Babbage Road, Roseville Chase, NSW 2069